Seva Bharati: Activities for senior citizens

 Seva Bharati has a day-care centre named 'Aasare' for senior citizens who face constant neglect from their families and society.

 Volunteer activities

 Seva Bharati serves as a platform for volunteers who help manage large community events.
-The volunteers have helped in crowd management, maintaining order, and providing essential services to the pilgrims in centres that is frequented by a large number of people like the Sabarimala temple in the South Indian state of Kerala.
+The volunteers have helped with crowd management, maintaining order, and providing essential services to pilgrims in centres that are frequented by a large number of people, such as the Sabarimala temple in the South Indian state of Kerala.
 They set up medical camps and provide basic amenities such as drinking water.

-The organisations help is regularly sought after by Governmental agencies to maintain order during festivals.
+The organisation's help is regularly sought by Governmental agencies to maintain order during festivals.
 Seva Bharati organises blood donation camps where volunteers and youth are encouraged to donate blood.